enormandeau/go_enrichment/README.md

 - Filter script (python)
   - Keep only significant GOs between certain levels (eg: 1 to 3)
-  - Add GO level (instead of ...)
-  - Add GO categories (compatment, function, process)
-  - Add definition of GO (from go-basic.obo)
-  - Add gene IDs in that GO
+  - Add gene IDs in that GO (from info files?)
   - Create file with GOs (col 1) and gene names (col 2)

 - Generate output to use with [g:Profiler](http://biit.cs.ut.ee/gprofiler)